alexisambray/CSARCH2-Simulation-Project/README.md

 - Sequential Sequence:
-  The hit rate is always higher than the miss rate
+  The hit rate is always higher than the miss rate This test case simulates accessing cache blocks sequentially.
+The high hit rate suggests that sequential access patterns are favorable for caching.
+The cache is effective in capturing subsequent blocks, resulting in a lower miss rate.

 - Random Sequence:
   The miss rate is always higher than the hit rate